-However, hopefully this will soon be changing, with a pair of pet relief areas recently opening at Helsinki Airport, see below.
-I’ve also included some other recommendations, for the closest alternative options at European airports.
+However, hopefully this will soon be changing, with a number of pet relief areas opening during recent years at airports in Europe, see below.
+I’ve also included a few recommendations plus tips, for the closest alternative options at European airports.

 Pet Relief Areas at Helsinki Airport (Finland)

-Helsinki Airport, the largest airport in Finland, is the first European airport I’ve heard of that has opened a pet relief area, similar to those in the USA.
-There are two pet relief areas, both of which have been located with long-haul passengers in mind.
+Helsinki Airport, the largest airport in Finland, was the first European airport I heard of to open a pet relief area, similar to those in the USA.
+There are two pet relief areas at this airport, both of which have been located with long-haul passengers in mind.